sonaalKant/ParallelProgramming/README.md

 ### Initial benchmarking, serial elision

-> Try running reduce on some large inputs, e.g., n=1e8 or n=1e9.
-  Try running on both 1 thread and all threads on your machine and report the running times in your writeup.

 As a point of comparison, on a 2021 M1Pro, this serial version on n=1e8 elements takes 1.45 seconds, and the parallel version takes 0.238 seconds (6.1x speedup).